Offline, Self-Hostable, and Single Player MMOs

 - Atlyss - Like furry Phantasy Star Online with character progression like Ragnarok Online.

 - Astrox Imperium - Space sim made with the goal of being “EVE Offline”.
+It’s not nearly as complex as EVE, but has the closest feel of the space sims.

 - Ancient Kingdoms - Indie 2D top-down ARPG inspired by Everquest and World of Warcraft.